 In this case, the difference is $1,546.60 as identified in Step 1.
 To facilitate this process, refer to the Levy Reconciliation Worksheet below.

 Step 2.1: Obtain the levy account transaction details for February 2014 up to the date of reconciliation.
 (See Step 2.1 in the Levy Reconciliation Worksheet.)

 Step 2.2: Obtain the building permit status for each of the transactions in the levy bank account for February 2014, including the building permit number and the building permit issue date.
 (See Step 2.2 in the Levy Reconciliation Worksheet.)

 Step 2.3: Categorise each levy transaction into the three categories:

-- Category 2: levy collected, building permits issued but levy not yet due to the VBA.
+- Category 2: levy collected, building permits issued, but levy not yet payable to the VBA.
 In this case, they are all the building permits issued after February 2014.

-Step 2.4: Check that all the levy transactions have been accounted for by comparing the totals of Category 1, Category 2 and Category 3 agree to the balance on the day of the reconciliation.
+Step 2.4: Check that all of the levy transactions have been accounted for, by checking that the totals of Category 1, Category 2 and Category 3 equal the balance on the day of the reconciliation.

-Step 2.5: Check that the results of the above steps agree to the amounts in Step 1.
+Step 2.5: Check that the results of the above steps agree with the amounts calculated in Step 1.